tigellus/Markdown/3. Mechanical Ventilation/03. ETT & Intubation/ETT & Intubation.md

 An NPA is used when an artificial form of airway maintenance is necessary, but tracheal intubation is impossible or inadvisable.
 A nasopharyngeal airway often is used in conscious patients where an oropharyngeal airway would trigger the gag reflex.

 # ~Question 1
-Insertiing a nasopharyngeal airway is contraindicated for a patient with which condition?
+Inserting a nasopharyngeal airway is contraindicated for a patient with which condition?
 [WRONG] Pneumothorax
 [WRONG] Pleural effusion
 [RIGHT] Severe facial injuries